robbtraister/fusion/documentation/bundle/environment.md

 ## Restrictions

 Environment values will only be accessible during server execution, not in the client, as they will be exposed to users.
 To ensure this, `fusion:environment` will return an empty object in the client.

+## Local Development

+Encrypted values will only be decrypted at deployment, so they will be evaluated as-is in local development.
+To address this, local environment variables will take precedence over repo values.
+To provide the plaintext version of a secret on your local machine, simply define it in your .env file.

 ## Examples